 How inbound marketing works

 The top of the inbound marketing funnel is content produced by your business and offered for free.
-Often referred to as content marketing, this high quality content may come in many forms including blog articles, content downloads, videos, reports, social media posts, email marketing, podcasts, infographics and much more.
+Often referred to as content marketing, this high-quality digital content may come in many forms including blog articles, content downloads, videos, reports, social media posts, email marketing, podcasts, infographics and much more.

 You should aim your content creation directly at the problems your buyer persona is facing.
 Not only can you present the content in different media configurations, it can also come in a range of formats.